benaug/SCR_SingleCatch/README.md

 4/7/25: Added a version with a spatial density covariate.
 Realized N is random in the data generator, so data realizations with larger realized Ns take longer to run.

-4/8/25: I added a version with Mb.
-It is slower than M0 with a single p0, largely because dThin() needs to be computed for all occasions when updating a single y.true index.
-Second, the observation model parameter estimates are extremely imprecise when you do not know the capture order with certainty.
-Finally, I have not tested this, yet.
-I reused code from the Random-Thin-MVhyper repository
-#that considers multivariate hypergeometric subsampling that occurs when you keep X samples per trap-occasion.
-#I have tested the Mb part of the code there.
-I will get around to testing this code.